 “What's my priorities?
 What do I need to get done?
 And just like balancing out your schedule," Gomez said.
 "It's not easy, but it's worth it."

-Jenna Millikan (she/her) is a campus news reporter for The Front this quarter.
-She is in her second year and is planning to major in journalism and minor in political science.
+Jenna Millikan (she/her) is a city news reporter for The Front this quarter.
+She is a third-year student majoring in journalism with a minor in political science.
 When not reporting, she enjoys cheesy movies, reading and drinking too much coffee.

 You can reach her @email@example.com